Versoix: Heritage sites of national significance

 The Bourg, a Bronze Age littoral settlement, and the Villa Bartholony (Sans Souci) are listed as Swiss heritage site of national significance.
 The Bourg settlement is part of the Prehistoric Pile dwellings around the Alps a UNESCO World Heritage Site.

 Sights

-It is the hub for many humanitarian organizations and other organizations within the environmental, science and technology fields.
-The university of Geneva has part of its campus, in particular the department of astronomy and its observatory, in Versoix, while the International Committee of the Red Cross maintains a training center there.
+It is the hub for many humanitarian organizations and other organizations within the environmental, science, and technology fields.
+The University of Geneva has part of its campus, in particular the department of astronomy and its observatory, in Versoix, while the International Committee of the Red Cross maintains a training center there.
 Versoix has its official music band, the "Musique Municipale de Versoix", which also provides a music school.
 Versoix is also known for the impressive ice formations, or icicles, which can be seen mainly in the coast line during the winter.

 Chocolate

 The Swiss chocolate manufacturer Favarger has its headquarters and factory in Versoix.
 Since 2004, Versoix has organized a chocolate festival.
 At this festival you can taste various artisan chocolates and visit the Favarger chocolate factory.
-There are fun activities to do, like treasure hunts.
+Festival activities include treasure hunts.